evhub/coconut/HELP.md

 ## Introduction

 Welcome to the tutorial for the [Coconut Programming Language](http://evhub.github.io/coconut/)!
-If you're here, you've probably already seen Coconut's tag line: **simple, elegant, Pythonic functional programming**.
+Coconut is a variant of [Python](https://www.python.org/) built for **simple, elegant, Pythonic functional programming**.
 But those are just words; what they mean in practice is that _all valid Python 3 is valid Coconut_ but Coconut builds on top of Python a suite of _simple, elegant utilities for functional programming_.

 Why use Coconut?
 Coconut is built to be fundamentally _useful_.
 Coconut enhances the repertoire of Python programmers to include the tools of modern functional programming, in such a way that those tools are _easy_ to use and immensely _powerful_; that is, _Coconut does to functional programming what Python did to imperative programming_.
 And Coconut code runs the same on _any Python version_, making the Python 2/3 split a thing of the past.